Lulu Publishing is just one of many companies that you can use to self-publish your book.

 - Lack of customer support.
 Lulu has less-than-average customer service.
 They are difficult to reach by email or phone.
 If your question isn’t answered in the FAQs, forums or Help Guide, it’s hard to get an answer from anyone.
 Keep your project as simple as possible and avoid having to reach out to them if you can.

 - Low author royalties.
-The cost to sell Lulu print copies on other sites results in very weak author royalties.
+The cost to sell Lulu print copies on other sites results in very weak author book royalties.
 You are better to sell directly on Lulu but they don’t have the traffic that Amazon does.

 Is Lulu Publishing Worth It?